dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 Models can be installed from pre-trained open source model architectures (e.g.ResNet, YOLO).
 These models can also be fine-tuned on custom datasets on the Dataloop platform.

-You can also upload your own models or and compare model performance through the model metrics interface.
+You can also upload your own models and compare model performance through the model metrics interface.

 ## Introduction